DominikKowalczyk/personal-finance/documentation/ROADMAP.md

 Set up the Next.js project using npx. √

-Set up the backend project with Express.js.
+Set up the backend project with Express.js. √

-Configure PostgreSQL database with schemas and indexing strategies.
+Configure PostgreSQL database with schemas using Sequelize. √

+Configure indexing strategies for PostgreSQL database.

 Phase 2: Frontend Development